tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 Entity made waves at Lima before losing to Gaimin and Talon, but were struggling to keep their head above water in Tour 2 and 3.
 Only by winning relegation tiebreakers were they able to maintain a slot in Division 1.

 Then I guess they just hate ESL or something?
-No idea what was up with their EPT performances.
+Those are some rough EPT performances.

 **What would success look like?** Giving us an even better game than last year's 107 minute Bo1 against RNG.